 Lymfactin® for lymphedema

-Lymphedema means chronic, progressive swelling of affected tissues.
-Approximately 20% of breast cancer patients who undergo axillary lymph node dissection get secondary lymphedema, a disabling and disfiguring condition that severely affects quality of life.
+Lymphedema (LE) means chronic, progressive swelling of the affected tissues due to dysfunction of the lymphatic system.
+It is a disabling and disfiguring disease, which severely affects the patients’ quality of life.
 There is no cure.

-- Helsinki University Hospital / HUS: Study nurse Kira Olenius, Kira.Olenius (at) hus.fi
+- Helsinki University Hospital: Study nurse Kira Olenius, kira.e.olenius (at) hus.fi

 - Turku University Hospital: Study nurse Kati Lahtinen, kati.lahtinen (at) tyks.fi

 - Tampere University Hospital: Study nurse Seija Rautiainen, seija.rautiainen (at) pshp.fi

 Herantis is a member of the non-profit organisation LE&RN (Lymphatic Education & Research Network) whose vision is a world without Lymphedema.
 Herantis and LE&RN provide an introductory video on Lymfactin®, which is available here.